jsbisht/aws-developer-associate/database.md

 RDS IAM Authentication allows to access RDS instance without password

-    For this to work, you need to configure RDS instance to allows IAM user authentication
+    For this to work, you need to configure RDS instance to allow IAM user authentication

 - `generate-db-auth-token` is used to create the token thats valid for `15 minutes`
 - Policy attached to Users or Roles `maps that IAM identity onto the local RDS user`